subratcall/msdataworkshop/README.md

    - Demonstrate streaming orders in frontend app by hitting `producerstream` button
    - If any changes are made to src code or deployment, simply run `./build.sh ; ./redeploy.sh` to rebuild and redeploy

-todo list and futures here to end...
+Task 11 (LRA)

-1. tighten a couple aspects of app such SODA/JSON best usage and supplier queries
+   - LRA + Camunda

-2. cleanup OSS streaming service and add video - add helidon kafka connector usage when ready
+Task 11.5 (JPA)
-3. metrics (and grafana to existing metrics) and add video
+   - JPA/JTA, though not directly related potentially OpenAPI/swagger, etc. as well
-4. tracing ( with or without istio) - and  more instructions and video
+   - (security, vault, etc - story around relation of vault and OSB being discussed now)

-5. terraform/resource manger support for initial setup of OKE, ATP and hopefully OSB and AQ with/from
+Task 11 (Polyglot)
-6. frontend enhancement
+    - Python, node.js, and dotnet impls of order/inventory app
-7. weblogic + spatial data for delivery service - to/from point addresses , schema for delivery service - dispatch veggie dasher
+    - blue green deployment

-8. okafka AQ sharding - streaming next week
+Task 12 (HA)
-9. HA
+    - Python, node.js, and dotnet impls of order/inventory app
-10. ci/cd - jenkins - versioning, EDR(editions)
+    - blue green deployment

-11. LRA + Camunda (rest tutorial https://www.youtube.com/watch?v=ypX90aQScOQ  https://blog.camunda.com/post/2015/08/start-and-complete-process-with-rest-api/ )
+Task 13 (graph, social)

-12. JPA/JTA
+Task 14 (sharded queues)

-13. OpenAPI/swagger
+Task 15 (apex)
-14. graph, social
+    - data-driven, no code, analytics of orders etc. or where order is eg

-15. apex - data-driven, no code, analytics of orders etc. or where order is eg
+Task 16 (data flow)
-16. (security, vault, etc - story around relation of vault and OSB being discussed now)
+    - Spark : IoT of drones

-17. (sharded queued)
+Task 17 (data science)
-18. (data flow) - Spark : IoT of drones
+    - enables machine learning models on Oracle Cloud: predictive analytics of orders to inventory/delivery locations

-19. (data science) - enables machine learning models on Oracle Cloud: predictive analytics of orders to inventory/delivery locations
+Task 18 (data catalog)
-20. (data catalog) - enables data consumers to easily find data assets across the enterprise using an inventory of data assets: analytics report of order info from streaming + atp
+    - enables data consumers to easily find data assets across the enterprise using an inventory of data assets: analytics report of order info from streaming + atp